 Give the mixture a stir, and then slowly add the distilled water until you hit the 8 oz mark.
 Gently stir the mixture once more.

-Once everything is thoroughly mixed, pour it into your foaming hand soap dispenser.
+Once everything is thoroughly mixed, pour the mixture into a foaming hand soap dispenser.

 Prime the pump until you see a lovely looking lather of foaming soap.